Lithuanian conferences during World War I: Bern in November 1917

-The conference in Bern in November 1917 was attended by members of the Council of Lithuania (Antanas Smetona, Steponas Kairys, Jurgis Šaulys, Alfonsas Petrulis, and Justinas Staugaitis) as well as Swiss Lithuanians (Vincas Bartuška, Vladas Daumantas, Juozas Purickis, Konstantinas Olšauskas, Juozas Gabrys, Antanas Steponaitis).
+The conference in Bern in November 1917 was attended by six members of the Council of Lithuania (Antanas Smetona, Steponas Kairys, Jurgis Šaulys, Alfonsas Petrulis, and Justinas Staugaitis) as well as Swiss Lithuanians (Vincas Bartuška, Vladas Daumantas, Juozas Purickis, Konstantinas Olšauskas, Juozas Gabrys, Antanas Steponaitis).
 Maironis attended as a guest.

-The conference discussed various issues, including territorial claims, relationship with ethnic minorities, strategies for securing independence, rebuilding after the war, form of government (democratic republic vs. constitutional monarchy – majority voted for monarchy, but the decision was not widely publicized).
-It resolved that the territory should be determined based on ethnographic principles.
+The conference lasted eight days and discussed a broad range of issues, getting into some constitutional issues.
+The conference made a lot more specific decisions on issues including territorial claims, relationship with ethnic minorities, strategies for securing independence, rebuilding after the war, form of government (democratic republic vs. constitutional monarchy – majority voted for monarchy, but the decision was not widely publicized).
+For strategy, the conference decided to seek recognition of Lithuania from Germany and recognition of Lithuania's right of self-determination from the Entente.

+The conference resolved that the territory should be determined based on ethnographic principles.
 In particular, the conference deemed that the former Russian Governorates of Kaunas and Suwałki as well as almost the entire Vilna Governorate and four uyezds (districts) of the Grodno Governorate (Białystok, Grodno, Slonim and Vawkavysk) should belong to Lithuania.
 The delegates did not mention Lithuania's aspirations to the Lithuania Minor, which was then part of East Prussia.
 Instead of demanding the port of Klaipėda (Memel), they decided to demand Liepāja.

+The conference also discussed Polish–Lithuanian relations in the Diocese of Vilnius.
+The conference adopted a resolution calling for the resignation of the diocese administrator Kazimierz Mikołaj Michalkiewicz and the newly appointed curia of Vilnius Cathedral.
+The conference further resolved to appeal to the pope requesting to appoint a Lithuanian as the next bishop of Vilnius.

 Unofficially, Swiss Lithuanians were tasked with the foreign representation, particularly to the Entente powers, thus shielding the Council of Lithuania from German criticism that it was cooperating with German enemies.
 It was also decided to strengthen the Council of the Lithuanian Nation in Switzerland, chaired by Olšauskas, and keep it separate from the Lithuanian Information Bureau, headed by Gabrys, thus limiting Gabrys' ambitions and paving the way for a wider conflict with Gabrys.